Originally posted on 6/14/2009

-I am not a religious person.
-I haven't written off the idea of a supreme being, but neither have I committed it to incombustible paper and indelible ink.
-At best, Our Heavenly Father is scrawled on a Denny's napkin with one of those little pencils they give you at putt-putt golf and filed away between a rejected Jack and Jill Magazine manuscript (I shouldn't have patterned the talking squirrel after Simon Cowell, and the kidnapped princess after Amy Winehouse), and a rough draft (written with a Sharpie marker on the back of some High School Musical -themed holiday wrapping paper) of a pilot script for a proposed Englebert Humperdinck sitcom.
-I'm sorry, but stuck as I am on this third rock from the Sun (I've got a decade old rejection slip from them, too, along with a Jane Curtin refrigerator magnet), I see no evidence of divine intervention, divine revelation, miracles, guardian angels, the supernatural, the paranormal, Bewitched -caliber magic, or an 8-ball reading not fraught with internal contradictions.
-The closest I've ever come to spiritual transcendence is the occasional coincidence.
+I'm not a religious person.
+While I haven't completely written off the idea of a Supreme Being, neither have I committed it to incombustible paper with indelible ink.
+At best, Our Heavenly Father is scrawled on a Denny's napkin with one of those little pencils they give you at putt-putt golf and filed away between a rejected Jack and Jill Magazine manuscript (I knew I shouldn't have patterned that talking squirrel after Simon Cowell, and based the kidnapped princess on Amy Winehouse), and a rough draft written with a Sharpie marker on the back of some High School Musical-themed holiday wrapping paper of a pilot script for a proposed Englebert Humperdinck sitcom.
+I'm sorry, but stuck as I am on this third rock from the Sun (I've got a decade old rejection slip from them, too, along with a Jane Curtin refrigerator magnet), I see no evidence of divine intervention, divine revelation, miracles, guardian angels, the supernatural, the paranormal, Bewitched-caliber magic, or even an 8-ball reading not fraught with internal contradictions.
+No, the closest I've ever come to spiritual transcendence is the occasional coincidence.

 The occasional coincidence.

-That might be something to grasp at, a reason to make that leap of faith.
+Now, that might be something to grasp at, a reason to make that leap of faith.
 If you could only form a religion around a coincidence.
-Only problem is what often happens after a coincidence occurs, which is often nothing.
+Hmm...

-I remember once I was driving home and decided to put on an oldies station.
-The first song to come on was "Raindrops Keep Falling On My Head".
+I remember one time I was driving home and decided to put on an oldies station.
+The first song I heard was "Raindrops Keep Falling On My Head".
 About halfway through the song, guess what happened?
 It started to rain!
 I pulled my car to the side of the road, got out, and started dancing with joy.
 A coincidence had occurred!
 Suddenly, the universe made sense!
 Hallelujah!

 Just as suddenly, landing smack dab in a puddle, it made no sense at all.
 What exactly was I supposed to do next?
 Cast aside all my possessions and follow B.J.
 Thomas to the ends of the Earth?
 I didn't even know where the hell B.J.
 Thomas was!
 Was he still alive?
 Was he performing in Branson, Missouri?
 Was he on The Surreal World ?
 So many questions.
 So few answers.

-No, if you were going to form a religion based on a coincidence, I'm afraid it would need some other savior than B.J.
+No, if you're going to form a religion based on a coincidence, I'm afraid it would need some other savior than B.J.
 Thomas.
 Well, I suppose you could also throw in Burt Bacharach and Hal David.
-That would be some Holy Trinity, wouldn't it?
+That would be some Holy Trinity, huh?
 Still, it just doesn't seem weighty enough.
 It doesn't seem historic enough.

-When I was a kid I had a comic book that featured an ad for a two-headed Lincoln penny.
-Why Lincoln's head was on both sides of this penny, I have no idea.
-I suppose it could have been a mistake made at the mint, thus worth a lot of money, but numismatists have their own publications, don't they?
-I suppose the coin could be fake, but a counterfeiter is taking quite a risk advertising in a comic book.
-Don't G-men read X-men?
-Anyway, in a kind of sidebar, this ad contained some amazing coincidences between the Lincoln and Kennedy assassinations, such as:
+When I was a kid, I had a comic book that featured an ad for a two-headed Lincoln penny.
+Why Lincoln's head was on both sides, I have no idea.
+I suppose it could have been a mistake made at the mint, and thus worth a lot of money, but numismatists have their own publications, don't they?
+Or the coin could have been simply fake, but a counterfeiter is taking quite a risk advertising in a comic book.
+Can't G-men read X-men?
+Anyway, in the ad's sidebar, there was a list of some of the amazing similarities--coincidences!--between the Lincoln and Kennedy assassinations, such as: